nf-core/funcscan/docs/usage.md

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

 > ⚠️ We highly recommend performing quality control on input contigs before running the pipeline.
 You may not receive results for some tools if none of the contigs in a FASTA file reach certain thresholds.
-Check parameter documentation for relevent minimum contig parameters.
+Check parameter documentation for relevant minimum contig parameters.

 ## Notes on screening tools